lacomunity/calendar-test/README.md

 Each class has a 1 hour duration unless there's another class after it, then it is as long as needed in order to fill the space until the next class.

-It should be writen on PHP5 or major(including 7) and have unit testing and, at least, one integration test.
+It should be writen on PHP5 or major(including 7) and have unit testing.

 It should also respect OOP and Solid principles.

-Bonus point for using Docker.
+Bonus points for using Docker and having integration tests.